Characteristics of Business: Significant of Business

 - Social Activity: Every business has a social responsibility towards society, employees, customers, etc. by providing job opportunities to the weaker section of the society, quality goods, and good infrastructure.

 - Government control: Every business organization must follow the rules and regulations made by the government.
-The government ensures the proper conduct of business activity.
+The government ensures the proper conduct of the business activity.
 Some important acts framed by the government include:

 The Competition Act, 2002